Ariel Miranda

-Ariel Miranda Gil (born January 10, 1989) is a Cuban professional baseball pitcher for the Saraperos de Saltillo of the Mexican League.
-He has played in Major League Baseball (MLB) for the Baltimore Orioles and Seattle Mariners, Nippon Professional Baseball (NPB) for the Fukuoka SoftBank Hawks, the Chinese Professional Baseball League (CPBL) for the Chinatrust Brothers, and the KBO League for the Doosan Bears.
+Ariel Miranda Gil (born January 10, 1989) is a Cuban professional baseball pitcher for the Charros de Jalisco of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the Baltimore Orioles and Seattle Mariners, Nippon Professional Baseball (NPB) for the Fukuoka SoftBank Hawks, the Chinese Professional Baseball League (CPBL) for the Chinatrust Brothers, and the KBO League for the Doosan Bears.

 Career

 Miranda played in the Cuban National Series from 2007 to 2013.
 He defected from Cuba to pursue a career in Major League Baseball (MLB).

 Baltimore Orioles

+On May 23, 2015, Miranda signed a minor league contract with the Baltimore Orioles organization.
+He split the season between the rookie-level Gulf Coast League Orioles, High-A Frederick Keys, and Double-A Bowie Baysox, accumulating a combined 6-3 record and 3.60 ERA with 71 strikeouts in 70 pitched across 14 total appearances.

-On May 23, 2015, Miranda signed a minor league deal with the Baltimore Orioles on May 23, 2015.
-He made his major league debut for the Orioles on July 3 against the Seattle Mariners, pitching 2 innings of relief giving up 3 runs off 4 hits and striking out 4.
+Miranda began the 2016 season with the Triple-A Norfolk Tides.
+On July 3, 2016, the Orioles selected Miranda's contract, adding him to their active roster.
+He made his major league debut that day against the Seattle Mariners, pitching two innings of relief and giving up three runs off four hits with four strikeouts.

 Seattle Mariners

-On July 31, 2016, the Orioles traded Miranda to the Seattle Mariners for Wade Miley.
+On July 31, 2016, the Orioles traded Miranda to the Seattle Mariners in exchange for Wade Miley.
+He made 11 appearances (10 starts) for the team, compiling a 5-2 record and 3.54 ERA with 40 strikeouts over 56 innings of work.

 The 2017 Mariners roster was crippled by player injuries, specifically to the starting rotation, and Miranda was one of the only starters to consistently stay in the rotation without injuring himself or being sent down.
 On June 4, Miranda pitched his first complete game, a 7-1 win against the Tampa Bay Rays.
-For the season, he finished with a record of 8-7 in 31 games, 29 starts for the Mariners.
+For the season, he finished with a record of 8-7 and a 5.12 ERA in 31 games (29 starts) for the Mariners.
 He allowed 37 home runs in 160 innings pitched while striking out 137.

+Miranda made one appearance for Seattle in 2018, allowing one earned run on six hits with five strikeouts and four walks across five innings pitched against the Houston Astros.
 Miranda was released by the Mariners on July 4, 2018.